Bz14/CI-CD-automation-tool/README.md

 - **Node.js**: Generate a Node.js CI workflow with the selected version and package manager (npm or yarn).
 - **React**: Generate a CI workflow for React applications.
-- **Python**: Generate a Python CI workflow with a specified Python version.
 - **GitHub Pages Deployment**: Generate a deployment workflow for React apps using GitHub Pages.

 ## Contributing